glasskube/glasskube/website/docs/04_design/package-config.md

   Maybe [evanphx/json-patch](https://github.com/evanphx/json-patch) can be a useful alternative, but it only works on byte slices.

 The `PackageSpec` has a property `Values` of type `map[string]ValueConfiguration`.
-The key in this map used to identify the corresponding `ValueSpecification` with the same name in the `PackageManifest`s `Values` map.
+The key in this map used to identify the corresponding `ValueDefinition` with the same name in the `PackageManifest`s `Values` map.
 A `ValueConfiguration` must have exactly one of the following properties:

 - **`Value`**: